Michael Schultz (gallerist)

-Michael Schultz (born 4 November 1951) was an internationally active German gallerist.
+Michael Schultz (November 4, 1951 – December 28, 2021) was an internationally active German gallerist.
 Michael Schultz Gallery / Galerie Michael Schultz operated in Berlin, Germany, Beijing, and Seoul.
 Thus, he ran four galleries on two continents.
 The galleries provided cultural exchange, as Asian artists are shown in Europe and vice versa.
 The Galerie Michael Schultz GmbH & Co.KG was dissolved on November 7, 2019, due to the opening of insolvency proceedings.
 Schultz died of a brief, serious illness on December 28, 2021.

 Biography and career

 Born in Freudenstadt in Germany’s Black Forest on November 4, 1951, Michael Schultz studied Music and Theater at the Freie Universität Berlin (1974–78).
 He was editor in chief of the now defunct "Berliner Kunstmagazin".
 He went on to become the managing director of the Michael Wewerka gallery (Berlin).
 In 1986, he founded Galerie Michael Schultz, and branched out in 2005 with "Schultz Contemporary".
 In the same year, he also founded a gallery in Seoul (director: Cho Sung-sun), and in 2006, he established his fourth gallery, in Beijing (director: Hu Huijun).
 The gallery closed in 2012.
 From 1985 to 2007, he served on the advisory board of Art Cologne art fair, and has been a member of the Art Committee KIAF, Seoul, Korea since 2005.
 Since 2007, he has also been a member of the Admission Committee for the "Art Fair.21", Cologne, Germany.
 He was the Co-Founder of the "MunichContempo" art fair, Munich, Germany, which started in 2010.

 Michael Schultz was among most major art fairs' regular exhibitors, such as ARCO Madrid, Art Miami, and Armory New York.

 Michael Schultz also closely collaborated with several international museums, for which he curated and organized exhibitions, such as the Georg-Kolbe-Museum in Berlin and the Kunsthalle Rostock, the Today Art Museum, Beijing and with both the National Museum of Contemporary Art and the Gwangju Museum of Art in South Korea.
 On February 24, 2012, the 'Korean City of Art' Gwangju bestowed him with its honorary citizenship.